Skip to Main Content

 Bible study on the centrality of grace

-Leading the conference in Bible study, Dr. Reginald Blount drew on 2 Corinthians 12:1-10 to teach on “Grace Is Not Plan B: Power in the Midst of Weakness” and “Grace Abounds.”
+Leading the conference in Bible study, Dr. Reginald Blount drew on 2 Corinthians 12:1-10 to teach on “Grace Is Not Plan B: Power in the Midst of Weakness” and “Grace that Abounds.”

 Dr. Blount is an associate professor of Formation, Leadership, and Culture and director of the Center for the Church and the Black Experience at Garrett-Evangelical Theological Seminary.